MohamedMohsen01/E-commerce-Sales-Analysis-SQL/README.md

 > - I aggregated data at different levels, such as weekly, yearly, and by categories, to enable analysis and reporting using aggregation functions like ( SUM, MIN, MAX, COUNT, AVG)

 6. **Data Integration:**
  > - After cleaning and transforming the data, I validated the results to ensure accuracy and integrity.
-I worked with multiple data sources, I merged or joined        datasets based on common identifiers or keys to combine relevant information into a unified dataset.
+I worked with multiple data sources, I merged and joined        datasets based on common identifiers or keys to combine relevant information into a unified dataset.

 ## Exploratory Data Analysis (EDA):
 Some of the business questions I've answered based on the data: